Serenity 6.4.3 Release Notes (2023-01-07)

 , and FormatterTypeRegistry

-The Serenity type-system uses various type registries to locate types such as editors and enums by their registration names or keys.
+Serenity's type system relies on various type registries to locate types, such as editors and enums, using their registration names or keys.
 There is also a Q.initTypes

 method that is called after the document.ready